In this article

 Cheaper than braces |

-Read below to compare the costs of five top aligner brands:
+Read below to compare the costs of four top aligner brands:

-Once you receive the kit, you will get an email to book a time with an Impression Specialist.
-During this video call, they will walk you through the process to ensure accuracy.
+Once you receive the kit, you will receive an email to book a time with an Impression Specialist.
+During this video call, the specialist will walk you through the process to ensure accuracy.
 You can ask the specialist any questions during this call.

 Use code NewMouthDeal for $100 off Aligners and code NewMouthKit for $20 off impression kit.

-Candid treatment costs $3,300 (price may change depending on various factors).
-They only work with highly qualified orthodontists when designing and monitoring your treatment.
+Candid treatment costs $3,300 (the price may change depending on various factors).
+When designing and monitoring your treatment, they only work with highly qualified orthodontists.

 Apart from one initial consultation with a qualified CandidPro provider and one end-of-treatment check-up, no office visits are required.
 They protect customer safety by only accepting cases they are confident will benefit from clear aligner treatment.

 Candid requires you to upload photos every two weeks during your treatment.
-These photos are then reviewed by the same orthodontist that designed your treatment.
+The same orthodontist who designed your treatment reviews these photos.

 You can begin treatment by visiting a CandidPro location: